Skip to main content

 Halloween contact lenses

 Looking good on Halloween often comes at a price, but that price should be in dollars and cents — not compromising your health.
-This year, some people may turn to decorative contact lenses as a way to enhance their Halloween look, especially as they wear cloth face coverings to prevent the spread of COVID-19.
+This year, some people may turn to decorative contact lenses as a way to enhance their Halloween look.
 But misuse of decorative contact lenses and supplementing costumes with tinted eyewear may risk your eye health.

 Decorative contacts are lenses that change the appearance of your eyes without correcting vision.
 They can modify eye color, include your favorite team's logo or create a scary, wild eye appearance for a creature you're embodying on Halloween.
 They're also known as cosmetic or fashion lenses and are promoted like an accessory, such as jewelry, scarves or no-correction glasses, in stores that do not specialize in eye care.
 However, decorative lenses are not as harmless as they seem.